wbl1997/my_swift_vio/README.md

 To suppress these errors, CMAKE_PREFIX_PATH needs to be specified.

 TODO(jhuai): the progress percentage in building msckf jumps back and forth with catkin build.
 This effect is not observed with OKVIS_ROS.
 An comparison of the CMakeLists.txt between msckf and okvis_ros does not reveal suspicious differences.

+### 3. DO_TIMING
+Add this cmake flag to enable timing statistics.

 ## Build and run tests
 * To build all tests